La Vendetta (TV series)

 The series is streaming online on YouTube.

 Premise

 The story focuses on sisters named Amanda, Eloisa and Almira.
 Amanda is the eldest who had her mother died early.
 Her father married another woman with whom he had two more daughters.
 Sibling rivalry ensues between the sisters when they all vie for their father's attention.
 One night Almira will be killed, an incident that will eventually reveal the killer.

-Overview

-Pre-production

-The production started late September, while principal photography started on October 12, 2007 for an October 29, 2007 airdate.
-While the pre-production was conceived long before 2005, and had to be postponed because of the "boom" of telefantasyas.